BaroudLab/Griottes/README.md

 ## From a dataframe

 It is also possible to rapidly generate Delaunay or geometric graphs from a pandas dataframe containing single-cell information.
 It is necessary that the columns indicating the cell positions be named `x`, `y` (and `z` if the cells are distributed in 3D).
+Also, all the elemets in the `descriptors` list must be contained in the dataframe columns.

 ```
 from griottes.graphmaker import graph_generation_func